bilegt-bat-ochir/autonomous/files/ocilab/basics.md

 #### Step 4: Create your policies
 We grant resource permissions to certain groups and users by writing some policies.
 With right set of policies you will have good governance in your cloud tenancy.
-I strongly suggest you to review and [refer to official oracle document](https://docs.cloud.oracle.com/en-us/iaas/Content/Identity/Concepts/overview.htm)
+I strongly suggest you to review and [refer to official oracle document](https://docs.cloud.oracle.com/en-us/iaas/Content/Identity/Concepts/overview.htm).
+I am creating my policies in root compartment just to avoid level of complexity.

 Click on left top hamburger menu, hover on **Identity**, then select **Policies**
 ![Create Policy](/images/ocilab/4_policies_create.PNG)